Investing in companies across the AI tech stack

 INTRODUCTION

-It’s hard to believe it has been just a couple of years since the release of ChatGPT ignited a generative AI revolution.
-Since then, surging AI optimism has catalyzed massive investment in AI infrastructure.
-AI is a powerful mega force with the potential to reshape the economy on a scale comparable to the industrial revolution or rise of the internet.
-A range of companies are leading this transformation, hailing from various layers across the “AI tech stack which includes infrastructure, intelligence, and Apps & Services.
+It’s hard to believe that it has only been around 3 years since the release of ChatGPT ignited a generative AI revolution.
+In that time, surging AI optimism has catalyzed massive capex in AI infrastructure and remarkable advances beyond simply “text-in-text-out” to much more complex and productive capabilities.
+AI remains a powerful mega force still in the early innings of its adoption curve with the potential to reshape the economy on a scale comparable to the industrial revolution or rise of the internet.
+A range of companies are leading this transformation, hailing from various layers across the “AI tech stack” which includes infrastructure, intelligence, and agents.

 The AI stack